bamlab/react-native-batch-push/readme/expo.md

-**Warning: The iOS part of this plugin is not compatible with Firebase cohabitation (on the iOS build), or other third-party libraries that may swizzle you application delegate file (ios/AppDelegate.m).
+**Warning: The iOS part of this plugin may not be compatible with a native Firebase module cohabitation, or other third-party libraries that may swizzle your application delegate file (ios/AppDelegate.m).
 To understand more or if you want to extend this plugin to cover the "manual integration" of Batch Push, read [this documentation](https://doc.batch.com/ios/advanced/manual-integration)**

 **Currently only supporting React Native >= 0.60.0.
 You should also use Expo SDK >= 42**